How does Sleep Affect Your Productivity and Creativity?

 We need to get better sleep.
 The goal is to follow our body's natural rhythm of wakefulness and sleep as closely as we can.
 We are governed by the cycle of light and darkness which regulates the hormones in our bodies, telling us when we should be awake and when we should be in bed.

-Sticking as closely as possible to our body's original programming and using a great pillow like a Luxe Pillow is crucial for our physical and mental health.
+Sticking as closely as possible to our body's original programming and using the best pillow of 2020 like a Luxe Pillow is crucial for our physical and mental health.
 A good night’s sleep helps the body combat diseases, reduces the risk of heart attacks and strokes, and also fight conditions like diabetes and obesity.

 By making sleep a priority and forming a bedtime routine, we can help ourselves sleep better at night.
 And when our sleeping routine is on point and we have the right sleep aids we feel the difference in our productivity and creativity over time.